-Our pets are just like us – they can get into a lot of mischief and develop illnesses overtime.
+Our pets are just like us – they can get into mischief and develop illnesses over time.

-In short, it’s a great way of providing all-round protection without breaking the bank.
+In short, it’s a great way to provide all-around protection without breaking the bank.
 We’ll explain why below.

-Pet insurance for accidents and illnesses can help manage unexpected veterinary bills if your pet becomes ill or contracts a disease.
-The main benefit of such cover is that some insurers will cover up to 85% of the vet bill.
-However, not every vet bill is covered.
+Pet insurance for accidents and illnesses can help manage unexpected veterinary bills if your pet gets sick, contracts a disease or gets injured.
+The main benefit of this cover is that some insurers may cover the majority of the bill – depending on your chosen benefit percentage, the policy excess and the total cost of the bill.
+However, only some vet bills are covered.
 Always remember to check your Product Disclosure Statement (PDS) to find out exactly what you’re covered for.

-As the name suggests, this policy will cover treatments for accidents and illnesses only.
+As the name suggests, this policy will only cover treatments for accidents and illnesses.
 This is crucial because some conditions can be extremely costly to treat without insurance.

-That being said, conditions ranging from ear infections to cancer can be claimed on by an appropriate pet insurance policy – regardless of cost.
+Conditions ranging from ear infections to cancer may be claimable under an appropriate pet insurance policy – regardless of cost.

 For example, say your dog develops a cruciate ligament condition.
-It may cost as little $500 in vet bills, or it could be something much more complicated to treat and total more than $10,000.
-Regardless of the final bill, your policy may still help pay for a majority of these costs (assuming you have the relevant cover).
+It may cost as little as $500 in vet bills, or it could be something much more complicated to treat and total more than $10,000.
+Regardless of the final bill, your policy may cover most of these costs, depending on your chosen benefit percentage and the policy excess.

-That said, a few other things to be mindful of include:
+A few other things to be mindful of include the following:

 Many insurers will provide lifetime coverage for your pet when you start insuring them between the ages of eight weeks and nine years, as long as there are no breaks in cover.

 There will always be some exclusions with every policy, but they will differ depending on your insurance provider.
-We’ve previously detailed a variety of common exclusions, which include pre-existing conditions, dental care and elective procedures to name a few.
+We’ve previously detailed a variety of common exclusions, including pre-existing conditions, dental care and elective procedures.